fit_DoseReponseCurve() we modified how weights are

 affected functions.

-calc_MinDose() we changed how the sigmab argument
+In function calc_MinDose() we changed how the sigmab argument

 should be expressed in the log = FALSE case.
 Up to v1.2.1, it was